Mazda RX-7: Series 1 (1978–1980)

-Series 2 (1981-1983)
+Series 2 (1981–1983)

-The Series 2, referred to as the FB (produced from 1981 to 1983), had integrated plastic-covered bumpers, wide black rubber body side moldings, wraparound taillights and updated engine control components.
-While marginally longer overall, the new model was 135 lb lighter in federalized trim.
-The four-speed manual option was dropped for 1981 as well, while the gas tank grew larger and the dashboard was redesigned, including a shorter gear stick mounted closer to the driver.
+The Series 2, referred to as the FB (produced from 1981 to 1983), had integrated plastic-covered bumpers, wide black rubber body side moldings, wraparound taillights, and updated engine control components.
+While marginally longer overall, the new model was 135 lb lighter in federalised trim.
+The four-speed manual option was dropped for 1981 as well, while the fuel tank grew larger and the dashboard was redesigned, including a shorter gear stick mounted closer to the driver.
 In 1983, the 130 mph speedometer returned for the RX-7.
-The GSL package provided optional four-wheel disc brakes, front ventilated (Australian model) and clutch-type rear limited-slip differential (LSD).
-This revision of the SA22 was known in North America as the "FB" after the US Department of Transportation mandated 17 digit Vehicle Identification Number changeover.
+The GSL package provided optional four-wheel disc brakes, front-ventilated (Australian model), and clutch-type rear limited-slip differential (LSD).
+This revision of the SA22 was known in North America as the "FB" after the US Department of Transportation mandated a 17-digit Vehicle Identification Number changeover.
 For various other markets worldwide, the 1981–1985 RX-7 retained the 'SA22C' VIN prefix.
-In the UK, the 1978–1980 series 1 cars carried the SA code on the VIN but all later cars (1981–1983 series 2 and 1984–1985 series 3) carried the FB code and these first-generation RX-7s are known as the "FB" only in Northern America.
+In the UK, the 1978–1980 series 1 cars carried the SA code on the VIN, but all later cars (1981–1983 series 2 and 1984–1985 series 3) carried the FB code, and these first-generation RX-7s are known as the "FB" only in North America.

-In Japan, a very well appointed version similar to the export market GSL arrived late in 1982, called the SE-Limited.
-This model received two-tone paint, alloy wheels shaped like the Wankel rotor, all-wheel disc brakes, limited-slip differential, and a full leather interior.
-It also had the latest iteration of the 12A rotary engine, the RE-6PI with variable induction port system and 140 PS.
+In Japan, a well-appointed version similar to the export market GSL arrived late in 1982, called the SE-Limited.
+This model received two-tone paint, alloy wheels shaped like the Wankel rotor, all-wheel disc brakes, a limited-slip differential, and a full leather interior.
+It also had the latest iteration of the 12A rotary engine, the RE-6PI, with a variable induction port system and 140 PS.

 In Europe, the FB was mainly noticed for having received a power increase from the 105 PS of the SA22; the 1981 RX-7 now had 115 PS on tap.
 European market cars also received four-wheel disc brakes as standard.

-Series 3 (1984-1985)
+Series 3 (1984–1985)

 The Series 3 (produced 1984–1985) featured an updated lower front fascia.
 North American models received a different instrument cluster.
-GSL package was continued into this series, but Mazda introduced the GSL-SE sub-model.
+The GSL package was continued into this series, but Mazda introduced the GSL-SE sub-model.
 The GSL-SE had a fuel injected 1308 cc 13B RE-EGI engine rated at 135 hp and 180 Nm.
 GSL-SE models had much the same options as the GSL (clutch-type rear LSD and rear disc brakes), but the brake rotors were larger, allowing Mazda to use the more common lug nuts (versus bolts), and a new bolt pattern of 4x114.3mm (4x4.5").
-Also, they had upgraded suspension with stiffer springs and shocks.
+They also had upgraded suspension with stiffer springs and shocks.
 The external oil cooler was reintroduced, after being dropped in the 1983 model-year for the controversial "beehive" water-oil heat exchanger.